Login

 In the summer of 2021, Oliver’s family contacted Autism Early Support to seek help from our Outreach Team.
 He was finding his current childcare setting challenging, which had only been exacerbated by the disruption caused by the COVID-19 pandemic.
 His current setting was overwhelming as Oliver needs consistency, predictability and adjustments for his sensory differences.

 Oliver joined our specialist Circle Centre Nursery in September 2021 and it would be an understatement to say a lot has changed during his time with us.
 For the first year he wouldn’t access the building, choosing only to play in the garden and needed to throw things constantly or be pulled in a trailer along a set route, to support his interest and wellbeing.
 However, he formed a strong relationship with his Key Worker and familiar adults.
 Session-by-session, things began to change.
-As long as the door is open, showing him he can return to the garden at any time, he is willing to come into the nursery building and explore activities.

 Since attending the Circle Centre Nursery he is happier, has a stronger sense of self, is becoming more independent, and is more flexible and tolerant.